pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** In what component did you add the `loading` property and why?

-* **Your Answer:**
+* **Your Answer:** I added it to the container for list of posts because it's the component responsible for rendering a list of posts.

 ---

-- [ ] Using the same principals as above, make it so that if the user is logged in, they cannot go to the `/login` or `/signup` routes.
+- [x] Using the same principals as above, make it so that if the user is logged in, they cannot go to the `/login` or `/signup` routes.
 Instead, forward them to `/users`.

 ---

-- [ ] Right now, the data inside of `users/Container.js` is static.
+- [x] Right now, the data inside of `users/Container.js` is static.
 Using `componentDidMount()`, update this code so that we pull our data from our API.

   _NOTE: You may want to create a new file in `./src/api/` to organize these requests.

 ---

-- [ ] Let's get our "Delete" link working.
+- [x] Let's get our "Delete" link working.
 On the backend, create a `DELETE Post` route with the path of:
   ```
   DELETE /users/:userId/posts/:postId
   ```